Another day, another HDR format to get to grips with. Here’s your guide to the latest in HDR10+.

 Philips, like Panasonic, supports a mixture of Dolby Vision and HDR10+ across its range of TVs.
 That leaves LG and Sony in the corner of Dolby Vision, with Samsung the only holdout on the Dolby Vision front.

-For owners of older Panasonic TVs, the brand’s 2017 “4K Pro” TVs – essentially the EX750 LCD, and the EZ952 and EZ1002 OLED models – all received a firmware update.
+For owners of older Panasonic TVs, the brand’s 2017 “4K Pro” TVs – essentially the EX750 LCD, and the EZ952 and EZ1002 OLED models – will, if not already, have had a firmware update.
 The majority of its 2018 4K lineup has also had a HDR10+ enabling firmware.

 Current and future titles in HDR10+